likmoon/4c74356b41.github.io/_posts/2017-05-28-starting-a-vm-with-a-runbook-and-modify-NSG.md

 ---
 id: 5771
-title: Starting a VM with a Runbook and setting NSG RDP allow rule to your external IP address
+title: Starting a VM with a Runbook and modify NSG
 date: 2017-05-28T11:20:53+00:00
 author: rootilo
 layout: post